better-friend/better-friend-server/README.md

 	Description: ""
 }
 ```
+#### To update an existing date with the ID id, insert the JSON object date:

 axios.put(URL/api/dates/:username/:id, date) -> retrieve a date with the id, ID, and insert the following JSON object onto date: